Streetcars in North America: Light rail

-The pioneering "modern" North American light rail system, Edmonton Light Rail Transit, was started in Edmonton in 1974 and became operational on April 22, 1978 – it used mostly European technology, did not use street running, and operated in tunnels in the downtown area (which accounted for much of the high expense of building that system).
-It was soon followed by light rail systems in San Diego and Calgary in 1981 that used similar vehicles but which avoided the expense of tunnels by using surface alignments and, on a few sections, even partial street running, in reserved lanes (restricted to transit vehicles only).
+The pioneering "modern" North American light rail system, Edmonton LRT, was started in Edmonton in 1974 and became operational on April 22, 1978 – it used mostly European technology, did not use street running, and operated in tunnels in the downtown area (which accounted for much of the high expense of building that system).
+It was soon followed by light rail systems in San Diego and Calgary in 1981 that used similar vehicles but that avoided the expense of tunnels by using surface alignments and, on a few sections, even partial street running, in reserved lanes (restricted to transit vehicles only).
 The development of light rail systems in North America then proliferated widely after 1985, mostly in the United States, but also in Canada and Mexico.
 Including streetcars, light rail systems are operating successfully in over 30 U.S. cities, and are in planning or construction stages in several more.

 Heritage and modern streetcars

 New public transit streetcar services also returned, at least in the United States, around the same time as the emergence of the new light rail transit.

 Prior to 2001, the new streetcar systems that opened in North America for public transit were so-called heritage streetcar systems, alternatively known as "vintage trolley" or "historic trolley" lines.
 While Detroit and Seattle were the first cities to open heritage lines in 1976 and 1982, their heritage lines ultimately closed in 2003 and 2005, respectively.
-The first heritage system to be successful was Dallas' M-line which opened in 1989.
+The first heritage system to be successful was Dallas' M-Line Trolley, which opened in 1989.
 Memphis opened what ultimately became a larger heritage streetcar system in 1993, while San Francisco restored one of its defunct streetcar lines (F Market & Wharves) using heritage streetcar operations in 1995.
 These heritage systems were followed in the 2000s by new heritage streetcar lines in Kenosha, Tampa, and Little Rock, and the restoration of a defunct streetcar line using heritage streetcars in Philadelphia (SEPTA Route 15) in 2005.
 Other cities in both the United States and Canada opened new heritage streetcar lines that operated only on weekends or seasonally, primarily as tourist services, and so didn't provide true "public transit" service.

 Truly modern streetcar systems arose in the United States, starting in 2001, in Portland, Oregon.
 This was followed by new streetcar lines in Seattle, Salt Lake City, Tucson, and Atlanta.
 These systems were completely new in every way, operating on new track built specifically for them, and operating with "modern" streetcar vehicles rather than the "heritage" vehicles used in places like Dallas, Memphis and San Francisco.